rajesh-w-mindzapp/marie-erp-backend/README-Docker.md

 # Marie ERP FoodSecure Backend - Docker Deployment

-This document provides instructions for deploying the Marie ERP FoodSecure Backend using Docker and Docker Compose.
+This document provides instructions for deploying the Marie ERP FoodSecure Backend using Docker and Docker Compose with automatic SSL certificate management.

 ## Prerequisites

 - Docker (version 20.10 or higher)
 - Docker Compose (version 2.0 or higher)
 - Git
+- A domain name pointing to your server (for SSL certificates)

 ## Quick Start